install.packages("pak") #IF NOT ALREADY INSTALLED

 switch = "x") #<--MOVE STRIP LABELS TO BOTTOM.This honestly works better in some ways anyhow!

-A third option would be to suppress the facet strip labels and instead only retain the legend, since we’re mapping Species here to both panel and color redundantly:
+A third option would be to suppress the facet strip labels and instead only retain the legend, since I’m mapping Species here to both panel and color redundantly:

 ggplot(iris,